 I realised that £100,000 invested & earning 10% a year would allow me to live off the interest…and that was an tantalising idea.
 I still wanted the Ferrari…I just realised that I couldn’t have my money and spend it.
 I had to choose.
 You can afford anything, you just can’t afford everything.

 I still admire the craft, the labour and the soul that has gone into designing and making a Ferrari.
-I still admire them on the street; its just that I don’t feel the need to own one.
-I don’t need a reward / treat / consolation prize for being trapped up in The Prison Camp.
+I still admire them; it’s just that I don’t need a reward / treat / consolation prize for being trapped up in The Prison Camp.

 Minimalism is about beauty